Azerbaijani tea culture: Modern history

-Historically, tea production used to be one of main industries in Azerbaijan.
+Historically, tea production used to be one of the main industries in Azerbaijan.
 Although the first tea bushes were commercially grown in Azerbaijan as early as 1912, tea-growing gained commercial value in the 1930s under Soviet rule.
 In 1934, specialists from Moscow visited Lankaran and took samples of the soil.
 They analyzed the samples and found that Lankaran is one of the most fructuous areas for tea growing.
 Since that time, tea factories have been operating in Lankaran and neighbouring regions.
 From then on, Lankaran became the main area in Azerbaijan for the cultivation of rice, tea, citrus fruit and vegetables.

 In the 1980s, tea-production peaked up in the Azerbaijan Soviet Socialist Republic.
-Approximately, 34–38,000 tonnes of tea leaves were harvested annually in that time.
+Approximately, 34–38,000 tonnes of tea leaves were harvested annually at that time.
 However, tea production decreased as a result of the fall of the former Soviet Union.
 In 2007–2008, less than 500 tonnes were harvested and it was the lowest point.